nodejs/node/doc/api/quic.md

 Emitted before the `'close'` event if the `QuicSocket` was destroyed with an `error`.

-The `'error'` event will not be emitted multiple times.
+The `'error'` event will only ever be emitted once.

 #### Event: `'listening'`
 <!-- YAML